JunseoHo/JunseoHo/README.md

 # Diploma

 ### Bachelor of Engineering
-- Myongji University, College of ICT Convergence
 - March, 2018 ~ February 2024
+- Received from Myongji University, College of ICT Convergence

 # Training